hummingbird-dev/hummingbird-treeview/README.md

 - **filter(str)**<br>
   Removes all nodes of
-  class="hummingbird-end-nodes", which NOT match a search pattern.
+  class="hummingbird-end-node", which NOT match a search pattern.
   Use "|" as a seperator of search strings.
   The *filter* method uses the *OR* logic.
-For instance if *str=".txt|.jpg|test"* then only nodes of class="hummingbird-end-nodes", which contain *.txt* or *.jpg* or *test* are shown in the treeview.
-Nodes, which are not of class="hummingbird-end-nodes" are still shown, thus not affected by *filter*.
+For instance if *str=".txt|.jpg|test"* then only nodes of class="hummingbird-end-node", which contain *.txt* or *.jpg* or *test* are shown in the treeview.
+Nodes, which are not of class="hummingbird-end-node" are still shown, thus not affected by *filter*.

 ```javascript